The Great Greenwashing Machine - Part 1: Back to the Roots of Sustainability

 Date: 15 September 2021

-To download this publication and discover quotes from the authors and from Livia Firth, please scroll down the page.
+To download this report and discover quotes from the authors and from Livia Firth, please scroll down the page.

 Veronica Bates Kassatly, Independent Analyst said: “At the present time there does not appear to be a single initiative or brand that is measuring sustainability correctly.
 They all appear to conflate sustainability with environmental impact – which they don’t even calculate accurately.
 And they all make claims and recommendations without once considering the repercussions of these assertions on the livelihoods of millions, primarily in the global south.
 This is a direct violation of commitments to the UN SDGs and has potentially profound adverse consequences for both planet and people.”